neo-chem-synth-wave/literature/contribution/instructions.md

 **Authors:**
 Write the long and short versions of the **official author information** in the **Vancouver referencing format including periods and special symbols** here using the **' |\n'** symbol combination as a delimiter.
-The short official author is formatted as follows: McAuthórśky, A.Ę. in the case of one author, McAuthórśky, A.Ę. and de Machine, C.O.B. in the case of two authors, and McAuthórśky, A.Ę. et al. in the case of three or more authors.
+The short official author is formatted as follows: **McAuthórśky, A.Ę.**, **McAuthórśky, A.Ę. and de Machine, C.O.B.**, and **McAuthórśky, A.Ę. et al.** in the case of one, two, and three or more authors, respectively.
 For example:

 ```markdown